jorndorff/AP-ProblemSet2-StarterCode/README.md

 * int getTotalValue() //Returns the total value (in cents) of all coins that the shopper has
 * boolean buy (Purchasable p) //Attempts to add p to list of purchases, assuming that Shopper has enough funds.
 If they do, also subtract appropriate coins, replace with any necessary change, and return true.
 For example, if you purchase something for 8 cents and have only a quarter, you should remove the quarter and replace it with a dime, a nickel, and 2 pennies.
 If the shopper does not have enough money, the method should return false.
 * String toString() //Returns string representation of this shopper.
-* You may also want an addCoin(Money m) method that will allow you to give money to the shopper for testing purposes.
+* You may also want an addFunds(int amount) method that will allow you to give money to the shopper for testing purposes or making change.

 ## Game Board